The Utah Black Hawk War: Gottfredson, Phillip B

 Truth In Utah's History Of First Nations Peoples It's our responsibility to challenge harmful stereotypes and work towards a more accurate and respectful portrayal of Native communities.

-"It's Not About Me" A couple of years ago, I talked with a shoshonee elder, and she asked me why I wanted to help Native people. "the biggest problem between the whites and Native people is that the whites have always believed that they know what is best for Natives.
+"It's Not About Me" A couple of years ago, I talked with a Shoshone elder, and she asked me why I wanted to help Native people.
+When I told her she said, "The biggest problem between the whites and Native people is that the whites have always believed that they know what is best for Natives.
 They never ask us what we need, they never listen, they only cram their ideas down our throats."

 See Source Material | Contact | Terms